 In our terminals, at the boarding gate and during getting on and off the hovercraft, our passengers are asked to observe the recommended distance from their fellow travellers and our staff.

 We have a set of protocols which are available on our COVID-19 website page.

 Additionally, we are suggesting that customers scan their own tickets, rather than handing them to the staff member at the boarding gate, to reduce unnecessary contact.

 Both our Ryde and Southsea terminals have washing facilities in our toilets where customers can, if they wish, wash their hands in accordance with the advice from Public Health England.

 We have not been asked by the authorities to conduct any temperature checks on passengers and these screenings would have to be organised by Public Health England as they would have to provide the appropriate equipment and trained staff.
 We are unaware of any plans to introduce such checks.

 There is currently a national lockdown with the Government asking everyone to stay at home.
 Unless you are travelling for a reason permitted by the Government we ask you not to travel.

 Please email us at: firstname.lastname@example.org

-This will be the fastest way to get a response and we can draw in information from across the business, if required.
+This is the fastest way to get a response and we can draw on information from across the business, if required.
 You can also use our LiveChat facility on our website.

-Please note: our customer service team is dealing with a very high volume of enquiries and we thank you for your patience as we process these.
+Please note that our customer service team is dealing with a very high volume of enquiries and we thank you for your patience as we process these